-During the Feasibility Study, women who are offered participation in the trial will be invited to complete an Accept/Decline questionnaire.
+Women who are offered participation in the trial will be invited to complete an Accept/Decline questionnaire.
 The questionnaire initially asks patients if they have agreed or not to trial entry.
-Patients then rate on a 5-point Likert scale to what extent they agree or disagree with a list of 19 reasons that might influence their decisions.
-This questionnaire has been employed in several research studies examining entry into randomised clinical trials (45) including the on-going PulMiCC (Pulmonary Metatastectomy in Colorectal Cancer) trial.
+Patients then rate on a 5-point Likert scale to what extent they agree or disagree with a list of 16 reasons that might influence their decisions.
+This questionnaire was employed during the Feasibility Study and has been employed in several research studies examining entry into randomised clinical trials (46) including the PulMiCC (Pulmonary Metatastectomy in Colorectal Cancer) trial.